 Green Power feature

 The following tables are composed of the detailed questions to be answered, which make up the PICS proforma.

+According to the current version of this specification, only the following GPI device types can be certified: GP Proxy Basic, GP Combo Basic, GP Commissioning Tool.

 Green Power Device Types